 I’ve walked a long journey in the past two and a half years.
 From living a life of comfort, a burden was placed on my shoulders that turned me into a pariah.
 One second working in corporate America making six figures, the floor fell beneath me as I suddenly found myself homeless in South Carolina.
 The hardest part was knowing that I could never explain the whale that came for me.
 I cursed God for giving me a story that would only lead to ridicule if I dare to loosen my tongue to tell of it.
 Broken and alone, I became a man without a nation, family or friends.

 I went through three phases of darkness.
 First I let my ego blow up to the size of Texas thinking that it was my greatness that pulled me from the fire that came knocking at my door.
 I did this even though I was warned; an elderly gentleman who I did not know randomly told me one day “if you ever get through this, do not make this about your ego for ego means easing God out”.
-I thought I knew better and soon enough I went about easing God out of my life thinking I had it all figured.
+I thought I knew better and soon enough I went about easing God out of my life convinced that I had it all figured.
 Regardless, God was right by my side.
 As I roamed Main Street in Greenville, South Carolina, one angel after another by way of strangers nourished me and provided love where those who I fed only a few months prior were nowhere to be found.

 After sauntering in ego for a while, soon enough darkness enveloped me.
 Pride, they say, goeth before destruction.
 The destruction came for me and I wanted to blame God for my sorrows but really I did it to myself.
 Refusing to submit to His will, go at it alone soon enough found me cocooned in the deepest of sadness.
 I was faced with an existential crisis of faith—for months I was mired and marooned in such deep dejection that I prayed for God to take me home only to wake up the next day to be greeted by depression’s kiss.
-Tears became my best friend; tizita became my netela.
+Tears became my best friend; tizita (memories) became my netela (blanket).
 I did not know where to turn.
 The sheer gravity of the moment hit me as I realized that my life would never be the same.
-How to explain what happened to me, how would I find vindication for the way my life was turned upside down.
+How to explain what happened to me, how would I find vindication for the way my life was turned upside down?

 But the past is past; to be honest I will thank both of these people one day as well as those who played a part in my struggles.
 Chief of these culprits was me for I was my own worst enemy.
 I have learned through hardship that giving should be done without taking away from self.
-Moreover, I have learned to stop fighting with people who are broken—though my old conniption sure has a way of reappearing at times when people come at me sideways.
+Moreover, I have learned to stop fighting with people who are broken—though my old conniption sure has a way of reappearing at times when people come at me with enmity.
 But I’m a work in progress, I shall be patient with myself.
-Through it all, I am thankful for this one thing; the darkness gave way to a kokeb bright as the star over Bethlehem—a birabiro (butterfly) kissed me where once depression was smooching me.
+Through it all, I am thankful for this one thing; the darkness gave way to a star bright as the one over Bethlehem—a birabiro (butterfly) kissed me where once depression was smooching me.

 “Come, and let us return unto the Lord: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.” ~ Hosea 6:1